ML PLATFORMS

 **Inference Endpoint Costs** GPU inference endpoints are expensive for high-volume production use.
 Many teams use Hugging Face for development but deploy elsewhere (AWS SageMaker, custom infrastructure).

-**Model Quality Varies** The Hub hosts everything—not all models are high quality.
+**Model Quality Varies** The Hub hosts everything.
+Not all models are high quality.
 Due diligence is required before using community models in production.
 Stick to verified organizations and popular models.

 **API Complexity** The Transformers library has a steep learning curve.
 The API is powerful but can be overwhelming for newcomers.
 Many models have subtle differences in usage.